-Another topic I cover in the book concerns the Chernobyl disaster and its etymological link with the Ukrainian word for "wormwood" -which many commentators have previously suggested is connected with a passage in Rev 8:
+In my book Unveiling the Apocalypse: The Final Passover of the Church, I note how the etymological root of the Ukrainian word "Chernobyl" is "wormwood" - which many commentators have previously suggested is connected with a certain passage in Rev 8:

 The third angel blew his trumpet, and a great star fell from heaven, blazing like a torch, and it fell on a third of the rivers and on the springs of water.
 The name of the star is Wormwood.
 A third of the waters became wormwood, and many people died from the water, because it had been made bitter.